diovcharova/travel-chapters/README.md

 The header gives a general structure to the website.
 The navbar is a list of links, that collapses to a dropdown menu on smaller screens to save real estate.
 The home page displays the currently available travel chapters in the data base in the form of cards.
 Each chapter can be edited or deleted.
 In the 'New travel chapter' page, a form is provided for the user to fill in the data that is fed to the database.
 'Countries' displays the list of countries in the corresponding collection, each of which can also be edited or deleted.
 A button to add a new country is also provided on that page.
 Finally, the 'Visited locations' page renders a Google maps, with markers for each visited location.

 ### Features left to implement
 In the future, more features can be added on the website.
 For instance, a section can be added where the users can create a to-do list of the places they are planning or would like to visit.
 Also the website can be changed such that to allow users to create accounts.
 Each user can then share publicly their travels or read other people's experiences.
+Pagination can be implemented on the homepage.
+Furthermore some of the input fields of the form from adding a new chapter can be better validated.

 ## Technologies Used